-85 declassified UAP videos from two tranches of the PURSUE program.
-Official AARO descriptions, sensor metadata, and embedded DVIDS players for every confirmed entry.
+The complete declassified audiovisual record of the PURSUE program: 103 videos and 11 audio recordings across four tranches.
+Official descriptions, sensor metadata, and embedded or self-hosted players for every entry.

-Not all 85 videos carry the same provenance.
+Not all of these records carry the same provenance.
 Understanding the difference matters before drawing conclusions.

 Twenty-eight videos submitted through official AARO channels by U.S. military commands.
 Each has a corresponding mission report, a chain of custody, and a formal AARO-authored video description.
 These are the most reliable entries in the collection.